 Request where a Customer asks INX for assistance for an activity that is not incident related.
 Typical examples are requests:

 ‘How to’ use the INX Application to complete an activity.
-These are training related requests
+These are training related requests.

 For INX to undertake an activity on behalf of the Customer, such as bulk set up of new users.
 These requests may be chargeable.